 Please note: If you already know how modular pipe systems work and just want to open an account, click here.

-You may have an idea of what you want to improve however, try to find 2-3 projects that are simple to assemble with a large payoff.
+You may have an idea of what you want to improve.
+To this end, we recommend you choose 2-3 projects that are simple to assemble with a significant payoff.

 Pick projects that you will be able to showcase but that are also easy to build such as KPI board frames, simple handling carts, or existing workstation add-ons.
-Targeting simple projects; as mentioned above, will help to choose the starter kit that best suits your needs.
+Targeting simple projects, such as those previously mentioned, will help you to choose the starter kit that best suits your needs.

-Make sure upper management agrees on your pick.
-Involving key employees with the design process will gain their support to lessen the change resistance.
+Make sure management agrees on your pick.
+Involving key employees with the design process will ensure their support to lessen change resistance.

 Even if it might change over time, you should target a potential creative and handy Flexpipe assembler(s).